 SHOULD YOU DO YOU?

-You’re probably wondering, “Should I post my own personal headshot or selfie on my uShip carrier profile as I’ve done on Facebook or other social media profiles?”
+After learning about these common profile photo mistakes, you’re probably wondering, “Should I also post my own personal headshot or selfie on my uShip carrier profile as I’ve done on Facebook or other social media profiles?”

 The short answer: it’s up to you.